syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 ### Invalid key

-If the application is registered with an invalid key, another version of license key, or another platform's license key, the following error message will pop up when launching the application.
+If the application is registered with an invalid key, a different version of the license key, or a different platform's license key, the following error message will pop up when launching the application.
+In newer versions, the **Platform Mismatch** and **Version Mismatch** errors described in the older versions section may also surface with similar wording.

 **Error Message:** The included Syncfusion<sup style="font-size:70%">&reg;</sup> license key is invalid.